As I Sit

 It's Not Just a Glove

 It's Not Just a Glove is a film by Erin Reynolds Performances in response to the COVID-19 Pandemic.
-When faced with white supremacy, devastating explosions, COVID-19, hurricanes, and raging fires feel bleak and often emptying as individuals begin to recognize the truth of the future of the world.
+Facing white supremacy, devastating explosions, COVID-19, hurricanes, and raging fires is bleak and often emptying as individuals begin to recognize the truth of the future of the world.
 It's Not Just a Glove uses parody to comment on the problematic methods of white washed historical documentaries through the lens of the pandemic allowing for a dark look at living in the United States in 2020.

 ***Direction, Choreography, Writing, Sound Design, and Production: Erin Reynolds